abhiramkrishnayanam/SQL-Challenge-Day-4-5-Create-Alter-SubQueries-Derived-Tables/README.md

 sql

 ALTER TABLE Employee

 MODIFY Salary DECIMAL(10, 2) NULL;

-##
-Here's a simple README that explains CREATE, ALTER, and SUBQUERIES in SQL, including examples for each.

 SQL README: CREATE, ALTER, and SUBQUERIES

-This README provides an overview of SQL commands for creating and modifying tables, as well as using subqueries to retrieve data.
+This README provides an overview of SQL commands for creating and modifying tables and using subqueries to retrieve data.

-1. CREATE TABLE
+## 1. CREATE TABLE

 The CREATE TABLE statement is used to create a new table in the database.

 Syntax:
-sql

 CREATE TABLE table_name (

     column1 datatype constraints,

     column2 datatype constraints,
     ...
 );
 Example:

-sql

 CREATE TABLE Employee (
     EmployeeID INT PRIMARY KEY,